John Gaden: Career

+Gaden had a strong connection with novelist and playwright Patrick White.
+He performed in a 1980 ABC TV adaptation of White's play Big Toys, a 1985 production of his play Signal Driver: A Morality Play for the Times and the film of White's novel The Eye of the Storm.
+As Artistic Director of the State Theatre Company of South Australia, Gaden commissioned White's final play, Shepherd on the Rocks (1987) and played the lead role in the premiere production, alongside Geoffrey Rush and Kerry Walker.

+Gaden appears in the ABC legal comedy Fisk, where he plays retired Supreme Court Judge Anthony Fisk, father of Kitty Flanagan's character, Helen Tudor-Fisk.

 Awards

 John Gaden was appointed a Member of the Order of Australia (AM) in the 1986 Australia Day Honours for his services to the performing arts.
 He was appointed an Officer of the Order of Australia (AO) at the 2018 Australia Day Honours.

 He was won two Helpmann Awards for Best Male Actor in a Play: in 2001, for Yasmina Reza's The Unexpected Man, and in 2007, for The Lost Echo.
 In 2005 he won a Helpmann Award for Best Male Actor in a Supporting Role in a Play for Michael Frayn's Democracy.

 Personal

 He is divorced, and has a son and three grandchildren.
 He lives alone.